 Modern mobile apps today typically collect dozens of points of Personally Identifiable Information (PII), including name, username/password and more, including mobile-specific features like geolocation, device serial number and mobile advertising tracking.
 These organizations must build in privacy and security measures early in the development process and test those mobile apps for privacy and security risks to prevent data exposures.

-To learn how business leaders, product managers and product owners can better secure their apps and protect user privacy, download the NowSecure ebook, “Building Privacy By Design Into Your Mobile App Portfolio.”
+To learn how organization leaders, product managers and product owners can better secure their apps and protect user privacy, download the NowSecure ebook, “Building Privacy By Design Into Your Mobile App Portfolio.”